alphanome-ai/sec-parser-test-data/README.md

 ## Contributing

-When submitting changes, include the git hash of the `sec-parser` repository in your commit message for version tracking.
+When submitting changes, please include the git hash of the `sec-parser` repository in your commit message or pull request for version tracking.

 ## Feedback